spencerdispenced/Pong/README.md

 # Pong

 Classic Pong game built using C++ with SDL, SDL_TTF, and SDL_Mixer libraries.
+Screenshots can be viewed in the Pong_screenshots folder.

 # Controls
 Left side is controlled with 'w' and 'z' keys.